pdhoward/msspub/README.md

 # MSS PUB

-Consme topics from the Kafka stream and publish to Redis
+Consume topics from the Kafka stream and publish to Redis

 ## LICENSE
 MIT

 ## Strategic Machines